jrhemstad/cuda_arch_odr/README.md

 - Static vs Dynamic linking
 - Internal vs External kernel linkage
 - Internal vs External linkage of function ODR-using the kernel
-- static vs anonymous namespace used for internal linkage!?

 Naively, you might expect simply marking the kernel to have internal linkage by annotating it with `static` would resolve the issue, but it *does not*.
 It appears to also depend on the linkage of the enclosing function.